eudoxia0/eco/README.md

 # Goals

+- **Simple:** Eco is essentially just a string concatenator.
+It introduces no constructs of its own: Every tag is pure Common Lisp code, plain and simple.
-- **Lightweight:** Both in terms of definitions and cognitive overhead: Proper use of Eco should not require more than a cursory read of this README from time to time.
+- **Easy to Use:** Proper use of Eco should not require more than a cursory read of this README from time to time.
 - **Designer-friendly:** Lispers have written template engine after template engine that turns S-expressions into HTML.
 Which is great, if you're a lisper.
 Eco is meant to be used for more than HTML and also to be usable to